openmobilityfoundation/mobility-data-specification/policy/README.md

 ### Authorization

 The Policy endpoints should be made public.
 Authorization is not required.
+Agencies may make reasonable accommodations to manage their endpoints, for example, using an API key that has a clear, public way to obtain.

 [Top][toc]